christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ![AAAA](https://user-images.githubusercontent.com/66698256/229378762-be51dd0c-33b0-40c2-abcf-c1b41e340fde.png)

-The fact that the pickled string is ultimately printed on the returned page is of no interest to the user.
+The fact that the pickled string is ultimately printed on the returned page is of no interest to the attacker.

 ## Attack